Make an appointment with the most important person on your health care team: yourself.

 Health Check #1: Stand Without Using Your Hands

 Go to your favorite chair, get comfortable, and then try standing without using your hands to propel yourself.
-“I do this test in clinic a lot,” says Fernanda Heitor, M.D., a geriatrician at Northwestern University School of Medicine.
+“I do this test in clinic a lot,” says Fernanda Heitor, M.D., a geriatrician at Oak Street Health in Chicago.
 “It gives us a lot of good information on hip flexors and balance.”

 If you’re unable to stand up without a helping hand, the muscles that allow your hip joint to flex may be weak, which could make you wobbly and prone to falling.
 One of the best ways to strengthen these muscles is to turn this self-check into an exercise.
 In fact, it’s called a Sit-to-Stand, and it looks like this: